Home Remedies for Cold & Flu Symptoms

 *** Please remember that pregnant women, patients with underlying medical conditions, patients with certain medication allergies, and caretakers of infants should consult a healthcare professional to make sure they’re giving the correct medication in the correct dose.

-Since viruses can cause vomiting, diarrhea, fever and excessive mucus production, all of which can lead to significant fluid losses, it’s important to replenish these losses by staying hydrated while you’re sick.
+Since viruses can cause vomiting, diarrhea, fever, and excessive mucus production, all of which can lead to significant fluid losses, it’s important to replenish these losses by staying hydrated while you’re sick.
+Especially, if you're a mom because you know moms don't get sick days, so it's very important to stay hydrated as best as you can.

 Your body’s immune system needs plenty of sleep in order to function properly.
 People who are sleep-deprived are more likely to become ill when they’re exposed to viruses such as influenza or the common cold.
 And, if they do get sick, their symptoms are more likely to last longer than if they were well-rested.